dgabriele/store/README.md

 - Automated trading systems with complex internal state management requirements.
 - Stream-processing applications that perform fast _ad hoc_ queries on stream buffers.

-## Basic Example
+## Overview by Example
 Imagine a system that generates user input events, like _mouse click_ and _key press_.
-In this example, we begin a transaction and delete _click events_ created after a specified time and capitalize the pressed character asssociated with each _key press_ event.
-These operations are random; however, they demonstate the basic API.
+In the following example, we delete _click events_ created after a specified time and capitalize the character asssociated with each _key press_ within a transaction.

 ```python
 from store import Store